dogcomplex/sensus/apsu6/NOTES.md

 From the project root directory, run: `.\.venv\Scripts\activate` (on Windows) or `source .venv/bin/activate` (on macOS/Linux).

-All subsequent commands (e.g., `python -m apsu.standalone_blind_experiment`) should be run within this activated shell.
+All subsequent commands (e.g., `python -m apsu6.standalone_blind_experiment`) should be run within this activated shell.
 See the main `README.md` for full setup instructions.